Building the Book Fort

 This week’s books:

-My want-to-read shelf is back down a couple of books to 1139.
-The next post will be mostly ebooks I already own.
+My want-to-read shelf is back down one book to 1137.
+The next post will be mostly Horror books I already own.

 #FitReaders Check-In